 Usage SPX, TCP/IP, Server side

+Values YES, NO

+Default YES

 Description This option allows you to turn broadcast listening OFF for this port.

-Using $\mbox{-sb}$ 0 is the same as specifying BroadcastListener=NO on both TCP/IP and SPX.
+Using -sb 0 is the same as specifying BroadcastListener=NO on both TCP/IP and SPX.

-Start a server that accepts both TCP/IP and SPX connections, but require that TCP/IP connections use DoBroadcast=NO:
+Example • Start a server that accepts both TCP/IP and SPX connections, but require that TCP/IP connections use BroadcastListener=NO:

-'''

-dbsrv8 -x tcpip(BroadcastListener=NO),spx ...
+dbsrv9 -x tcpip(BroadcastListener=NO),spx

-'''

-"-sb server option" on page 150
+See also "-sb server option" on page 158

+Certificate

+Usage HTTP, HTTPS

+Values String

+Default There is no default certificate name.

+Description This option allows you to specify the name of an encryption certificate.
+The password for this certificate must be specified with the Certificate_Password parameter.

+• Start a server that requires web connections to use a particular encryption certificate.

+Certificate_Password

+Usage HTTP, HTTPS Values String Default There is no default certificate password.
+Description This option allows you to specify the password that matches the encryption certificate specified by the Certificate parameter.
+Example Start a server that requires web connections to use a particular encryption certificate. dbsrv9 -xs http(Certificate=cert.file;Certificate Password=secret)